cerebis/bin3C/README.md

 **1. Assemble the metagenome**

 We have been using MetaSPAdes (v3.11.1) in our work, but there is no reason that an alternative assembler with a low missassembly rate could be used.
-One minor caveat at this time however is that while producing the per-cluster report, we cheat a fraction and extract depth of coverage from the SPAdes' sequence names rather than calculate this statistic overselves.
-Thefore, with other assemblers this information with not be reported at the present time.
+One minor caveat at this time however is that while producing the per-cluster report, we cheat a fraction and extract depth of coverage from SPAdes' sequence names rather than calculate this statistic ourselves.
+Therefore, with other assemblers this information with not be reported at the present time.

 Assuming your read-set is in separate Forward/Reverse form, you could create the assembly as so: